adamenagy/mfgdm-api-tutorial/Custom Properties/index.md

 It's live here: [https://mfgdatamodel-demo.autodesk.io/](https://mfgdatamodel-demo.autodesk.io/)

-Now you've covered many possible scenarios enabled by **MFG Data Model API**.
+We've covered many possible scenarios enabled by **MFG Data Model API**.
-From now you have more than enough to start experimenting with your custom workflows on your designs.
+Now you know enough to start experimenting with your custom workflows on your designs.
 We also have a few samples with live demos and source code available for you to leverage.

 [MFG Data Model Explorer source code](https://github.com/autodesk-platform-services/aps-data-explorer)